mac-/opter/README.md

 ## Usage

-The opter function takes two parameters:
+The opter function takes three parameters:

 * An object containing the options to configure
 * The version of your app (easily retrieved by running ```require('./package.json').version```)
+* [optional] A location to a file that contains the config to read.
+Note: Command line options and env vars trump any values in this file.
+If not specified, it defaults to a file called `opter.json`.
+All relative paths are assumed to be relative the file being executed by Node.

 The object containing the options should be formatted like so: